rabbitmq/rabbitmqadmin-ng/README.md

 # rabbitmqadmin v2

-This repository contains an early version of a `rabbitmqadmin` v2.
+`rabbitmqadmin` v2 is a major revision of one of the RabbitMQ's CLI tools.

+If you are migrating from the original `rabbitqadmin`, please see [CLI Changes](#cli-changes) to learn about a few breaking change in the interface.

+For usage documentation, see [Usage](#usage).

 ## Project Goals

 For version 2.0, RabbitMQ Core Team has a few ideas in mind:

  * For v2, breaking changes are OK. `rabbitmqadmin` hasn't seen a revision in thirteen years
- * Python is a lovely language but we'd like at least some RabbitMQ CLI tools to be standalone binaries.
-For `rabbitmqadmin` specifically, there are very few reasons not to build and distribute it that way
+ * `rabbitmqadmin` should be standalone binary.
+There are very few reasons not to build and distribute it that way
- * v2 should be a standalone tool distributed via GitHub and not a special `rabbitmq_management` endpoint
+ * v2 should be a distributed via GitHub releases and not a special `rabbitmq_management` endpoint
- * We'd like to improve validation of flags and arguments, even if the interface changes somewhat in the process
+ * There is a lot of room to improve validation of flags and arguments, since breaking changes are OK for v2
  * Output should be revisited: what columns are output by default, whether columns should be selectable
- * Support for JSON and CSV was a popular addition in `rabbitmqctl`, `rabbitmq-diagnostics`, etc. Perhaps `rabbitmqadmin` should support them, too?
+ * Support for JSON and CSV was a popular addition in `rabbitmqctl`, `rabbitmq-diagnostics`, etc. Perhaps `rabbitmqadmin` should consider supporting them, too?

 and on top of that, we'd like to expand the Rust expertise on our team, just like we did with Elixir in the 2nd generation of `rabbitmqctl`, `rabbitmq-diagnostics`, `rabbitmq-upgrade`,